Purpose

 Since the dawn of humanity, our species has always been moving.
 Humans have migrated to unknown territories for survival, for a better life.
 In each footstep is a story and these stories have filled the pages of human history.
 Even for voluntary migrants, the homeland is a place of longing and belonging, and the place of return.
 For those who were displaced by force, the homeland is an ardent dream and destined resting-place.

-Diaspora was once a term restricted to the forced dispersion of the Jewish population, who preserved their ethnic identity and hopes of homecoming for over a thousand years.
-But the history of displacement and yearning is not exclusive.
-No cities are built without migration.
-Countless bodies are crossing the borders of state and nation every day to create new diasporic communities.
 Literature has long documented the lives and stories of human migration.
 Writers would draw from their own experience as immigrants or find inspiration in foreign lands.
 The expansion of empires and colonialism in the 19th century increased migration for both colonizers and the colonized.
 Writers of the empire found new material in the expanded territories for their works, while writers of the colonies sublimated the painful realities of imperialism in their literature.

 Diasporas are expanding with the march of globalization.
 Diasporic communities have fostered intercultural exchanges and introduced hybrid cultures.
 The literary imagination is crossing new cultural borders, and writers and readers are exploring new realms of diasporic literature.
 Contemporary literature is broadening its embrace through diasporas.